Contents

 Optional, clear the memory:

-When recording you have the option to select "Erase device", which will first erase the ESP32 memory and reset all settings.
-Recommended when recording CO2-Gadget for the first time.
+When uploading the firmware you have the option to select "Erase device", which will first erase the ESP32 memory and reset all settings.
+Recommended when installing CO2 Gadget for the first time.

 Firmware download (binaries)